Chapter 8. SQL-Invoked Routines

 Each parameter of a procedure can be defined as IN, OUT or INOUT.
 An IN parameter is an input to the procedure and is passed by value.
 The value cannot be modified inside the procedure body.
 An OUT parameter is a reference for output.
 An INOUT parameter is a reference for both input and output.
 An OUT or INOUT parameter argument is passed by reference, therefore only a dynamic parameter argument or a variable within an enclosing procedure can be passed for it.
 The assignment statement is used to assign a value to an OUT or INOUT parameter.

 In the example below, the procedure is declared with an OUT parameter.
+It assigns the auto-generated IDENTITY value from the INSERT statement to the OUT argument.

 CREATE PROCEDURE new_customer(OUT newid INT, IN firstname VARCHAR(50), IN lastname VARCHAR(50), IN address VARCHAR(100))